keesschollaart81/case.schollaart.net/_posts/2019-10-31-device-offline-detection-with-durable-entities.md

 When a device turns offline, there will be no message in the 'OfflineAfter' time period causing the message to be released from the TimeoutQueue.
 This will trigger another normal client function (`HandleOfflineMessage`) which will invoke the `DeviceTimeout()` method on our DeviceEntity.

-> In the next release of Durable Functions (2.1) it will be possible create 'entity reminders'.
+> In a future release of Durable Functions (2.1) it will be to possible create 'entity reminders'.
 With [this feature](https://github.com/Azure/azure-functions-durable-extension/issues/716) it's possible to let an entity signal itself on a given schedule.
 This could potentially eliminate the need of this timeout queue and simplify the implementation of this offline detection even more.

 ### Read the state

-Now that we have ve seen how to track and push out status changes, let's look at how can we implement an endpoint that allows for systems to get the current state of a device.
+Now that we have seen how to track and push out status changes, let's look at how can we implement an endpoint that allows for systems to get the current state of a device.

 For this I've build another Client Function based on a HTTP trigger.
 This `GetStatus` function will return the state for a specific device.